Helium6CRES/he6-cres-spec-sims/README.md

 		* Keep going with the readme for the local experiment.
 		* Should I put scatter in the experiment data class?
 Because rn I need a different version of that for the local stuff.
 Yes need to make this work better.
 Or maybe honestly don't bother because the local experiments are less important?

+	* **After lunch**:
+		* Ok so it seems like the importing of he6specsims as a pypi package may be making my local imports fail in a way I can't detect in rocks.
+This is annoying af and needs to be addressed asap because I can't even really tell what's being changed on rocks...
+			* For now I am uninstalling the package with a pip uninstall.
+This will break katydid on rocks!!
+So I need to go fix that once I'm done with this.

 ## Done List:
 * Change naming conventions so they make more sense.